TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

 ## COMPATIBILITY NOTES

 The imgadm tool was re-written for version 2.
 There are a few minor compatibility differences with earlier imgadm.
 These are:

 - "imgadm show <uuid>" no longer includes the non-standard "_url" field.
   The equivalent data is now in the "source" field of "imgadm info
   <uuid>".
 - "imgadm update" used to be required to fetch current available image manifests from the image source(s).
 That is no longer required.
   However, "imgadm update" remains (for backwards compat) and now fetches image manifests for **locally install images that were not installed by imgadm**.
 If there are none, then "imgadm update" is a no-op.
 - "imgadm list" default output columns have changed from "UUID, OS, PUBLISHED, URN" to "UUID, NAME, VERSION, OS, PUBLISHED".
   The image "urn" field is now deprecated, hence the change.
 The old output can be achieved via: "imgadm list -o uuid,os,published,urn"
 - The internal database dir has changed from "/var/db/imgadm" to "/var/imgadm".
 One side-effect of this is that one can no longer edit image sources by editing "/var/db/imgadm/sources.list".
 The "imgadm sources" command should now be used for this.
 - "imgadm info <uuid>" output no longer includes the (previously undocumented) "volume" key.

+## ENVIRONMENT

+    IMGADM_INSECURE

+        Set to 1 to allow an imgadm source URL that uses HTTPS to a server without a valid SSL certificate.

 ## EXIT STATUS